BgeeDB/bgee-unil/docs/Table.md

 ### Data

-The data should be un array of any type (array of row).
+The data should be an array of any type (array of rows).
 Depending on your way of working you could format the row in an object or an array.
-If you want to minimize your code and impact, you can pass a function that you would the mapping of your data the way you want through the `mappingObj`.
+If you want to minimize your code and impact, you can pass a function that you would do the mapping of your data the way you want through the `mappingObj`.

-Here is the two format that data can take.
+Here are the two format that data can take.

 ````typescript
 const dataAsArrayOfObject = [